Our visiting hours and whom to contact about a visit.

 Whether you share your time, donate money, or give blood, you'll be making a positive difference in your community.

 Our inpatient psychiatry units at St. Luke’s provide short-term, acute psychiatric treatment for adults ages 18 and older.
 Treatment modalities include group, family, and individual therapy and medication therapy.
 These services are designed to stabilize and prepare the patient for appropriate follow-up treatment in an outpatient setting.

 Our geropsychiatry inpatient unit offers a secure, quality health care option for adults ages 55 and older with a psychiatric diagnosis.
 The program is also appropriate for younger patients with additional medical problems that require special attention not found on a general psychiatric unit.
 A team of psychiatrists, nurse practitioners, geriatricians, social workers, nurses, and occupational and creative art therapists have received specific training to meet the unique needs of these patients.
-As part of St. Luke's Hospital, the staff closely collaborates with all the major medical and surgical specialties important to the geriatric population.
+As part of Mount Sinai St. Luke’s, the staff closely collaborates with all the major medical and surgical specialties important to the geriatric population.

 Individualized treatment plans are developed based on a comprehensive assessment of medical, psychiatric, psychological, social, and functional status.

 Treatment focuses on alleviating symptoms and solving problems in order to enhance patients' ability to function.
 Therapy programs are used to help patients understand mental illness, develop coping skills, and promote self-esteem.
 Treatment programs include the following:

 outpatient treatment for persons diagnosed with Axis I or Axis II disorders whose

 course is characterized by acute, remitting episodes of illness.
 These include